MirkoHernandez/denote-folgezettel/Readme.md

 `dired-jump` is adviced so that it calls `denote-fz-dired-mode` instead, this mode creates a dired buffer with the files sorted by folgezettel.
-To disable this you can set `denote-fz-use-dired-mode`to nil.
+To disable this you can set `denote-fz-replace-dired-mode`to nil.

 All the commands use the current directory (`default-directory`) they